cszheng-ioa/Sixty-years-of-frequency-domain-monaural-speech-enhancement/README.md

 # Sixty-years-of-frequency-domain-monaural-speech-enhancement
-A collection of papers and resources related to Frequency Domain Monaural Speech Enhancement. [ ]
+A collection of papers and resources related to Frequency Domain Monaural Speech Enhancement.

-When using the models provided in this website, please refer to our survey:
+When using the models provided in this website, please refer to our survey:<br>
 Chengshi Zheng#*, Huiyong Zhang, Wenzhe Liu, Xiaoxue Luo#, Andong Li, Xiaodong Li, and Brian C. J. Moore#.
 Sixty Years of Frequency-Domain Monaural Speech Enhancement: From Traditional to Deep Learning Methods.
 Trends in Hearing, in Press.
 Please let us know when you find errors or have suggestions to improve the quality of this project by emails: cszheng@mail.ioa.ac.cn; luoxiaoxue@mail.ioa.ac.cn